 The only exception to the above will be if your app is used in conjunction with a physical hardware device.

-Our panel of expert judges will select three finalists from each of the six categories based on the following criteria:
+Our panel of expert judges will select three finalists from each of the five categories based on the following criteria:

 - Innovation: Does the technology break new ground in its respective field or go beyond minimal improvement on something that already exists?

 - Impact: Has the technology made a significant impact in people’s lives?
 Is it improving their overall lifestyle, health or well-being?
 Is it measurable?